Sylvenas/tailwindcss-animation-property/README.md

 - [animation-timing-function](#animation-timing-function)
 - [animation-play-state](#animation-play-state)

-> if you don't want to write all the keyframes yourself.
-Try [tailwindcss-magic](https://www.npmjs.com/package/tailwindcss-magic) ?
+> If you don't want to write all the keyframes yourself.
+Try [tailwindcss-magic](https://www.npmjs.com/package/tailwindcss-magic).

 ## Usage